 I had hesitated to paint the Victor Emmanuel III monument scene because of the level of detail it presented.
 Not until I started using a new technique of blocking in the large forms in pastel colors and then selectively choosing details to include did this painting come together.

-In 2002 I accompanied students to Italy and Greece.
+Earlier, I was privileged to accompany high school students to Italy and Greece.
 A highlight was our visit to the lovely Island of Capri.
 Here I capture the colorful fishing boats, beached after a day in the waters of the blue-green Mediterranean.

 The village of Dabo, located in the Vosges mountains in France’s Alsace area, is the home of my forester Ruffenach ancestors.
 The Rock of Dabo once hosted the castle of the Duke of Dabo, but now a small church crowns the promontory.
 The second painting of the Rock of Dabo was displayed at the MN State Fair.